uranus4ever/Traffic-Sign-Classifier-CNN/README.md

 My first step to process the data is cropping the margin of the image.
 It will reduce useless information and speed up the computation.
 Next I apply Gasussian Blur (```cv2.GaussianBlur()```) to sharpen the image as most of them are vague.
 Finally Equalisation Histogram (```cv2.equalizeHist()```) is used to normalize the image.

 And I notice the contribution of the sample classes is far from even.
 The minimum and maximum numbers of one label varies from less than 200 to more than 2000.
 A small training sample set will definitely cause underfit.
 Hence I create some new data through ```rotate_img``` if its class number is less than 400.
 As a result, I create 5130 new data to add into the training set.

+* The size of updated training set is 39929
+* The shape of a processed traffic sign image is 28x28x3

 ### 2. My final model consists of the following layers: